DSSzymanski/Full-Pokedex/README.md

 `python manage.py createsuperuser`

 and follow the prompts to create an account.
-Once the account is created, open your web browser and go to `127.0.0.1:8000/admin` and sign in using the credentials used to make your super user account.
+Once the account is created, open your web browser and go to `127.0.0.1:8000/admin` and sign in using the credentials used to make your super user account. ***NOTE: A super user account will not have records.
+To create an account with records, click the 3 dashes to open the sidebar and click 'Log In | Sign Up'.***

 Once signed in, go to Pokemons under Pokedex_API and click either add or change.
 Going into change allows you to update the current types of a Pokemon that can be encountered, (ie add shadow or mega forms).